IlliniGRC/GestureRobotController/notebook/eric/README.md

 ### ESP32 Download Mode and Auto-program Circuit

-ESP32 have a native mode for the controller to be in a "download" mode, in which it receives subsequent bytes sent out to the controller the data to a file, then it will write
+ESP32 have a native mode for the controller to be in a "download" mode, in which it receives subsequent bytes sent out to the controller the data to a file, then it will write contents to the internal file system subsequently.

 First pressing the `IO0` button, then press the `EN` button without releasing the `IO` button, then subsequently releasing `EN` and `IO0` button.
 This will drop you into download mode, and for a micropython firmware, ESP32 module should print to the command line as follows:

     rst:0x1 (POWERON_RESET),boot:0x7 (DOWNLOAD_BOOT(UART0/UART1/SDIO_REI_REO_V2))